-Katie Hight currently serves as the Director of New Student & Transition Programs at Elon, a role she began in June 2011.
+Katie Burr currently serves as the Director of New Student & Transition Programs at Elon, a role she began in June 2011.
 She completed a Master of Education degree in College Student Affairs Administration in May 2011, and has extensive experience with orientation programming at various institutional types, including small private liberal arts; large public comprehensive, and midsized two-year nonresidential.
 Katie is recognized by supervisors and colleagues for her ability to plan, develop and assess quality transition programming as well as foster meaningful, mentoring relationships with students.
 Additional professional interests include first year transition programs, student academic success, career development and academic advising.
 Katie’s specialty functional areas include training and facilitation, qualitative assessment, career assessment interpretation and program planning and implementation.
 She was recognized as the Outstanding New Professional in Elon’s Division of Student Life in May 2012, and SGA’s Advisor of the Year in February 2013.
 Katie also enjoys playing piano and running half marathons.

 Dean of Student Development